 Housework is never glamorous, but it takes on a lot more charm when you're paid to do it.
-Of course, you don't want to pay your child to do his or her regular chores, but there are usually jobs—such as dusting bookcases or cleaning baseboards —that are rarely assigned as ordinary chores and CAN be done safely and effectively by an 8-year-old child.
+You don't want to pay your child to do his or her regular chores, but there are usually jobs—such as dusting bookcases or cleaning baseboards —that are rarely assigned as ordinary chores and can be done safely and effectively by an 8-year-old child.

 Great Summer Jobs for an 8-Year-Old

-Eight-year-olds are far too young to hold a typical job—and, in the vast majority of cases, they're not ready to take on serious responsibilities, use heavy or sharp equipment, or handle complex tasks.
-On the other hand, they ARE old enough to understand the idea of making and spending their own money.
-They're also, in most cases, capable of taking on specific types of work and (with instruction and support) following through.
-It's important to remember, however, that an eight-year-old will not have the knowledge or life experience (or maturity) to make the same decisions an adult would make—so it's up to the grown-ups in your child's life to supervise and direct their work.
+Eight-year-olds are far too young to hold a typical job, and, in the vast majority of cases, they're not ready to take on serious responsibilities, use heavy or sharp equipment, or handle complex tasks.
+On the other hand, they are old enough to understand the idea of making and spending their own money.
+They're also, in most cases, capable of taking on specific types of work and following through.
+It's important to remember that an eight-year-old will not have the knowledge or life experience (or maturity) to make the same decisions an adult would make—so it's up to the grown-ups in your child's life to supervise and direct their work.